H-beam vs I-beam: Major Differences | H-beam and I-beam Size Chart

 What is an I-beam?

 I-beams are also structural steel members but their cross sections resemble the capital letter “I”.
 Consisting of two flanges and one web, an I-beam has a slope on the inner surface of the flanges.
 Depending on the use, I-beam sections are available in a range of weights, flange widths, sections, depths, and web thicknesses.
-Fig. 3 below shows a typical example of I-beams.
+The major characteristics of I-beams are:

 I-beam example